daq-tools/kotori/doc/source/applications/04-hiveeyes.rst

 =======

-The most desirable thing to amend when hacking on Kotori DAQ in the context of Hiveeyes might be the mapping implementation of how to route incoming MQTT data messages appropriatly into InfluxDB databases and time series.
+The most desirable thing to amend when hacking on Kotori DAQ in the context of Hiveeyes might be the mapping implementation of how to route incoming MQTT data messages appropriatly into InfluxDB databases and time series (tables).

 Currently, a data message sent to the topic ``hiveeyes/999/1/99`` will be stored in a database called ``hiveeyes_999`` and a series called ``1_99``::